b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 with **sbt**.
 It was my first project in Scala.
 I discovered **Akka Actors**, an amazing library to create parallel Scala applications.
 + Database : I got some issues setting up Cassandra database (driver to execute queries from Scala, the environment with Spark).
 Thus I did the simplest version of a database, a CSV file per simulation (as a local database).
-My first attempt was a Cassandra database because of the amount of data.
+At the beginning my intention was to use Cassandra to handle a big amount of data and proceed, in a later step, data streaming.
 + Statistics : I set up a Jupyter Notebook (in *src/main/python*) because I think it is a wonderful tool to interact with data : we can load data in one cell and then manipulate it without re-loading it.
 Moreover, Python has very useful libraries such as Pandas, Numpy and Plotly.
+I upload a HTML version of the execution **Statistics.html** of the Jupyter Notebook to give you on overview of the obtained results.

 Some examples of data are available in the *data/* directory (https://drive.google.com/drive/folders/11oDfZjbUPSd-AsQJmtdcbVW_rwlPEjFe?usp=sharing).
 The smallest one contains 13,300 rows (100cats27sec1hour), the biggest contains 3,600,000 rows (1000cats1sec1hour).